vegaprotocol/specs/specs/0000-scenario-runner-cli.md

 # Acceptance Criteria

 - [ ] --help command is available.
+- [ ] `config` file exposing default values (e.g. protocol time advancement per instruction is submitted) exists and can be modified by the user.
 - [ ] Example `InstructionsFile` in `JSON` format is available.
 - [ ] `SubmitInstructions` function is avilable and all the write instructions that the API exposes can be submitted to it.
+- [ ] Protocol time is advanced by a fixed amount after each instruction is submitted.
+User has the option to set it to 0.
+User has the option to explicitly specify change in protocol time with a dedicated instruction.
 - [ ] `ExtractData` function is available and can output any static data available via the API.
 The output file should be in the `JSON` format.
 - [ ] The input `JSON` file contains meta data defining the version of the schema.
 - [ ] The output file (`DataFile`) contains metadata with the information on the version of `trading-core` used to generate it.